Repentance and faithIntroduction

 When Jesus announced the Good News of the Kingdom, he called on people to respond to his message in repentance and faith - "repent and believe the gospel".
-In this study we will look at the entry requirements of the Kingdom of God.
-We often think that getting on God's right side is about doing the right thing - about moral behaviour.
-In this study we will learn of the one law which we must obey if we want to be saved.
-Salvation depends on no other.
-"Believe on the Lord Jesus Christ and you shall be saved."
+In this study we will look at the entry requirements for the Kingdom of God.
+We often think that getting on God's right side is about doing the right thing - about moral behavior.
+In this study we will learn of the one law which we must obey if we want to be saved - "Believe on the Lord Jesus Christ and you shall be saved."

 The Bible tells us that the first step in deciding to follow Jesus is repentance.
 The word simply means a change in mind, attitude, outlook and direction - a turning around.
-Repentance is a turning from sin and self to God in Jesus 1Thes.1:9, 1Peter 2:25.
-What happens in repentance is that there is a real sense of sorrow for past sin - for ignoring God for so long - while at the same time a sense of looking to God for forgiveness.
-For sin to be forgiven, and therefore for a person to gain eternal life, it is necessary first and foremost to turn away from the old life and turn toward a new life in Jesus Christ.
-Lk.24:47, Act.2:38, 3:19, 5:31, 11:2, 2Cor.7:10.
+Repentance is a turning from sin and self to God in Jesus, 1Thes.1:9, 1Peter 2:25.
+What happens in repentance is that there is a real sense of sorrow for the past sin of ignoring God for so long, while at the same time a sense of looking to God for forgiveness.
+For sin to be forgiven, and therefore for a person to gain eternal life, it is necessary, first and foremost, to turn away from our life of ignoring God, and turn toward Jesus Christ, Lk.24:47, Act.2:38, 3:19, 5:31, 11:2, 2Cor.7:10.

 Of course, not all Christians can pin-point a moment in their life when they turned to the Lord in repentance.
-Many of us just drift into the Christian faith.
-That's quite acceptable.
+Many of us just drift into the Christian faith, and that's quite acceptable.
 Pinpointing the actual moment when we turned to Jesus is not really important.
-What's important is that today I can look into the face of Jesus and say "Lord Jesus, you are my Saviour, for you have forgiven my sins."
+What's important is that today I can look into the face of Jesus and say "Lord Jesus, you are my Savior, for you have forgiven my sins."

-i] First and foremost faith is a response to Jesus' saving work on the cross and the empty tomb.
-Faith is the attitude of abandoning all reliance on our own efforts of gaining salvation by good and religious works, rather it is the attitude of completely trusting Jesus alone for our salvation.
+i] First and foremost faith is a response to Jesus' saving work on the cross and his life-giving power evidenced in the empty tomb.
+Faith is an attitude of abandoning all reliance on our own efforts of gaining salvation by good and religious works, and of completely trusting Jesus alone for our salvation.
 Act.16:30f, Jn.3:16.

-ii] Faith is acceptance of the truths about Jesus - that he is who he claims he is.
-Probably the word "belief" best describes this aspect of faith - e.g. "I believe that Jesus is the Son of God", i.e. "to the best of my understanding, with all my doubts and fears, I have come to the conclusion that Jesus is the very presence of God with us".
-Such a faith is a conviction that the Jesus of the Bible is true.
-Jn.8:24.
+ii] Faith is the acceptance of the truths about Jesus - that he is who he claims he is.
+Probably the word "belief" best describes this aspect of faith - e.g., "I believe that Jesus is the Son of God" - "to the best of my understanding, with all my doubts and fears, I have come to the conclusion that Jesus is the very presence of God with us".
+Such a faith is a conviction that the Jesus of the Bible is true, Jn.8:24.

 iv] Faith is reliance upon the promises and commands of Jesus.
-It is a sure knowledge that Jesus will do all that he said he would do - he keeps his word.
+It is a sure knowledge that Jesus will do all that he said he will do - he keeps his word.
 He said he would forgive me if I turn to him - faith is accepting him at his word.
-It is also a sure knowledge that obeying his commands is the best thing to do - even when it doesn't seem that way.
+It is also a sure knowledge that his ethical aims and objectives are the best way to live in a world falling apart - even when it doesn't seem that way.
 Faith implies complete reliance on Jesus.

-i] You will hear many Christians say that faith is a gift of God.
+i] Faith is a gift of God.
 William Occum, a famous theologian, certainly pushed this point of view.
 It is true to say that faith is a gift in the sense that God is the author of all that makes us human.
 It is also true that the Holy Spirit strengthens the faith of a believer.
-Yet saving faith is nothing more than a simple response of trust.
+Yet, saving faith is nothing more than a simple response of trust.
 I have faith that my chair won't collapse.
 Such a belief is based on an understanding of nature.
 Faith in Christ is a similar sort of thing.
-A person, lost and broken, calls out for help to the living God.
-They desire the one they do not know, but hope is there.
-The scriptures promise that "he who seeks finds".
-The seeker searches and God reveals.
-As the seeker relies (believes) on this self-revelation from God, so they move from darkness to light, from death to life.
+A person, lost and broken, calls out for help to the living God; they desire the one they do not know, but hope is there.
+The scriptures promise that "he who seeks finds", so, as the seeker relies (believes) on this self-revelation from God, so they move from darkness to light, from death to life.

-ii] Faith is not a once-only act of dependence upon Christ at conversion, rather it involves a life of dependence upon him.
-Faith is not a passing phase, it is a continuing attitude.
+ii] Faith is a once-only act of dependence upon Christ at conversion.
+No way!
+Faith involves a life of dependence upon Christ; it is not a passing phase, it is a continuing attitude.
 From the moment we give our life to Jesus, we are to "live by faith".

 How does a person become committed to Jesus Christ?
-At the simplest level we only need to ask to be his friend.
-Yet it may help to expand this response a bit.
+At the simplest level we only need to ask Jesus to be our friend.
+Yet, it may help to expand this response a bit.
 There are four steps we can take.
 They are as simple as A, B, C (and D).

-The first step is to admit that we have ignored God and therefore need a Saviour.
-As the Bible puts it, we are all sinners.
+The first step is to admit that we have ignored God and therefore need a Savior - as the Bible puts it, we are all sinners.
 We have broken God's laws, and not even lived up to our own ideals.
 Part of the seriousness of sin is that it separates us from God.
 God is all-holy and absolutely pure.
 He hates sin.
 He cannot dwell with it.
 He cannot even look at it.
-We are cut off.
-So (in biblical language) we need a Saviour.
-We cannot save ourselves.
-We must humbly and honestly admit this.
+The end result is that we are cut off from God.
+So (in biblical language) we need a Savior because we cannot save ourselves.
+Faced with this situation we must humbly and honestly admit this fact.
 Jesus said he had come to call not the righteous, but sinners to repentance

-We must believe that Jesus Christ is the Son of God who died on the cross and rose again on the third day to be the saviour of the world.
+We must believe that Jesus Christ is the Son of God who died on the cross and rose again on the third day to be the savior of the world.
 This is about all we need to believe in order to become a Christian.
-Of course, there is much more to believe later.
 What we have to believe is:

 That Jesus of Nazareth is the Son of God, uniquely divine, who came down from heaven and became man.

 We must consider this fact.
-If we commit our life to Jesus Christ, he will be our Lord as well as our Saviour.
+If we commit our life to Jesus Christ, he will be our Lord as well as our Savior.
 He makes demands as well as offers.
-He offers us salvation, but he demands our thoughtful and total commitment.
-If we receive Christ, it will mean a willingness to turn from everything we know to be wrong.
+He offers us salvation, but he demands our thoughtful commitment.
+If we receive Christ, it will mean a willingness to turn from a corrupt lifestyle.
 He will become master of our ambitions and our career; master of our time, money and talents; master of every department of our life.
-This is what he asked of his disciples.
-This is what he asks of us.
+This is what he asked of his disciples, and this is what he asks of us.
 He told them, as he tells us, to count the cost of following him.